abbiedaniel/salesforce-maintenance/PD1-Cheat-Sheet.md

 }
 ```

-## Built-In Exception
+## Built-In Exceptions
 - `System.DmlException` if there are any problems with a DML statment like an object missing a required field
 - `System.ListException` if there are any problems with a list like attempting to access an index that is out of bounds
 - `System.QueryException` if there are any problems with SOQL queries like assigning a query that returns no records to a singleton sObject variable
 - `System.LimitException` for exceeded governor limits.
 This type of exception cannot be caught.
 - `System.NullPointerException` any problems with derefencing a null variable
 - `System.SObjectException` for any problems with sObject records like referencing a field that was not queried for
 - Common Exception Methods: `getCause`, `getLineNumber`, `getMessage`, `getStackTraceString`, `getTypeName`